 Arguments that the limitations of the research do not affect the conclusions of the study must be compelling.
 If a compelling argument is not possible, and a limitation can potentially affect the conclusions of the study, then the study may need substantial changes.
 Changes may involve revising the hypotheses, re-analyzing data, or even performing additional experiments.

 Do NOT try to ignore or conceal study limitations.
-Scientific readers are not likely to be deceived.
+Scientific readers are not likely to be deceived (sooner or later).
 Whereas limitations are an inevitable aspect of science, deception is a serious breach of scientific trust.
 Honor and integrity are essential to scientific progress, and deception invites severe consequences.